Food & Wine

 Jonathan Waxman is a native Californian, whose family nurtured him in the food arts from an early age.
 He received the grand diplôme from La Varenne school in Paris and cooked under Alice Waters at Berkeley’s legendary Chez Panisse before graduating to Executive Chef of Michael’s in Santa Monica.
 In 1984, Jonathan made his mark in New York with the iconic Jams, which he followed up with a string of successes in New York, London and Napa Valley.
 Today, Jonathan is chef and owner of Barbuto in Manhattan’s West Village and Jams in 1 Hotel Central Park.
 In 2014, he opened Nashville restaurants, Adele’s and Bajo Sexto, and is a founding partner of Nashville’s Music City Food + Wine Festival.
 Brezza Cucina opened in Atlanta’s Ponce City Market in fall 2015.
 Jonathan is a judge on Bravo’s “Recipe For Deception” and has appeared on two seasons of “Top Chef Masters”.
 He works closely with many charities, including Citymeals-on-Wheels and Alex’s Lemonade Stand.
 He is the author of cookbooks, A Great American Cook and Italian, My Way.
 Jonathan currently lives in Manhattan with his wife and three children.

 Our list of 2018 restaurant partners is a Who’s Who of the South’s finest eateries.
-We couldn’t celebrate the very best of wine, art, and food without the delicious dishes these chefs will be serving up in March!
+We couldn’t celebrate the very best of wine, art, and food without the delicious dishes of these chefs!

-We are welcoming these world class wineries to Atlanta in March, and we can’t wait to raise a glass of their featured wines as we celebrate The Art Of Collecting!
+These world class wineries joined us in Atlanta in March, and loved raising a glass of their featured wines as we celebrated The Art Of Collecting!